ashish111333/ashish111333/README.md

 ### About me:
 - I am ashish a backend  dev with a focus on distributed systems.
-- I am a quick learner,I learn things quickly.
+- I am interested in distributed systems and cybersecurity.
 - I like to do research on various topics on my own.
-- I am interested in distributed systems and cybersecurity.
-- I am reading "kubernetes in action" this year.

 ### Skills: